 Frequently Asked Questions

-- Candidates at the Graduate level must have an Ohio teaching license in Middle Childhood Education.
+- Candidates at the post-baccalaureate or Graduate levels must have an Ohio teaching license in Middle Childhood Education.
 No other licenses qualify.

 - A minimum of 6 hours of course work must be taken in the added subject area(s).
 Courses must address standards/content taught in grades 4-6, as well as developmentally appropriate pedagogy.